-The mining and mineral processing industries use a range of processes to recover and concentrate metals from leached solutions and slurries.
+The mining and mineral processing industries use a range of processes for metal recovery from leached solutions and slurries.
 Ion exchange is a common hydrometallurgical processes used, and is well suited for recovery of low to moderate concentration targets from complex liquors.

-During ion exchange, metal ions are adsorbed from the pregnant solution onto the ion exchange resin, and a product solution is created when the resin is desorbed.
 Traditional batch or fixed bed ion exchange often produces a low quality metal solution product that requires downstream purification and concentration, with low ion exchange efficiency and high reagent consumption.
-Clean TeQ Water’s metal recovery technology aims to overcome these challenges, producing a high quality solution that can be readily converted into saleable products.
+These systems can also experience issues during upstream process upsets, including increases in suspended solids concentrations.
+Clean TeQ Water’s CLEAN-IX® technology aims to overcome these issues while providing customers a range of additional benefits.

 Advantages of CLEAN-IX®

 CLEAN-IX® offers the following advantages during adsorption of metals onto the ion exchange resin:

 - Optimal loading of the ion exchange resin and full utilisation of its capacity, since the resin and slurry/solution move in counter-current to each other.